Further Revised; 6/24/14

 Stark LED (distributed by Sea Dwelling Creatures of LA) is probably the most common marketer of this LED Fixture.

-These emitters used by E.shine do NOT maintain the peak PUR necessary for delicate marine life, and instead have much more wasted yellow and green wavelengths.
+These emitters used by E.shine do NOT maintain the peak PUR necessary for delicate marine life, and instead have much more wasted yellow and green wavelengths due to use of cool white and green emitters.

-It is also noteworthy that the E.Shine 60 Watt LED requires a fan, which a proper driver does not require a fan due to better control of voltage between the emitters (spikes in voltage which decay PUR show up as excess heat!!)
+It is also noteworthy that ALL E.Shine LEDs require a fan, some more than one at that.
+A proper driver along with PWM does not require a fan due to better control of voltage between the emitters, notwithstanding, spikes in voltage which decay PUR show up as excess heat!!

 Also please read this article: